visit-dav/visit/src/doc/using_visit/Animation/Animation_basics.rst

 Animation playback mode
 """""""""""""""""""""""

-The animation playback mode determines how VisIt gets to the next time state after playing until the end of the animation.
+The animation playback mode determines how VisIt gets to the next time-state after playing until the end of the animation.
 There are three animation playback modes: looping, play once, and swing.
 VisIt loops animations by default so once the end of the animation is reached, it starts playing from the